TropicSapling/triforce/README.md

 * `only [register|stack|heap] [volatile] [unsigned|signed] (int|char) [func] (array|list|pointer)[*<n>] [chan]`

 #### Special
-* `void`
 * ``type <custom type> extends <type1>[`|`<type2>`|`<type3>...]``
 * `clang <type> <function name>([<parameters>]) { <C code> }`
-* Not specifying a type for a function parameter allows the parameter to be of any type.

 #### Properties
 * `` var`<type>` ``